eik-lib/website/docs/client_aliases.md

 eik package
 ```

-The alias can then be updated with the same alias command as before giving it the newly published version
+The alias can then be updated with the same alias command as before and specifying the newly published version

 ```sh
 eik package-alias my-app 1.0.1 1